sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 Note that you will need to be sure you can ssh into each of the VMs from wherever you are running the deploy script.

-- qa: deploy to qa with script
+- qa: deploy to qa first with script, then run infrastructure-integration-tests after deploy to qa.
+Note as below that some tests may fail but will pass if run individually.
+If on a Mac, you will get better results if you stay in the same "space" as the running tests (avoids focus issues with the browser).
 - stage: deploy to stage with script, then run infrastructure-integration-tests after deploy to stage.
   - It's possible that individual tests will fail due to random network connection issues, and chances are not great that the full suite will pass in one go from a spotty off-campus connection.
     - If a failed test passes upon retry against the same set of deployed codebases, that's fine.
 If you're unsure whether a particular test failure indicates bad network luck, a regression in the application, or an out of date test, raise it for discussion (or another dev to retry from their laptop) in #dlss-infrastructure.